Evilong/android-maps-utils/docs/ArqSoft.md

  - UI - user interface for Google Maps

 ####Process view
-![alt text] (./images/processview.png "Process View Diagram") The process view deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the runtime behavior of the system.
-The process view addresses concurrency, distribution, integrators, performance, and scalability, etc.
+The process view deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the runtime behavior of the system.
+Usually its considered as the view of an integrator.

+![alt text] (./images/processview.png "Process View Diagram")
 ####Physical view
-![alt text] (./images/physicalview.png "Physical View Diagram")

-The physical view depicts the system from a system engineer's point of view.
 It is concerned with the topology of software components on the physical layer, as well as the physical connections between these components.
 This view is also known as the deployment view.
+Usually its considered as the view of an system enginner.

+![alt text] (./images/physicalview.png "Physical View Diagram")
 ####Development view
+This view is also known as the implementation view, its considered as the view of an programmer and/or software manager
 ![alt text] (./images/developmentview.png "Development View Diagram")

-The development view illustrates a system from a programmer's perspective and is concerned with software management.
-This view is also known as the implementation view.
 ####Scenarios
 The description of an architecture is illustrated using a small set of use cases, or scenarios which become a fifth view.
 The scenarios describe sequences of interactions between objects, and between processes.
 They are used to identify architectural elements and to illustrate and validate the architecture design.
 They also serve as a starting point for tests of an architecture prototype.